Chanalert Meenayothin

 Chanalert Meenayothin (ชนะเลิศ มีนะโยธิน) is a Thai Muay Thai fighter.

 Biography and career

 Chanalert started Muay Thai training at the age of 8 with his father who was a Lumpinee Stadium champion unde the name Lertchai Kiatbodin.

 On March 12, 2018, Chanalert challenged Yoktong Pinsinchai for the Rajadamnern Stadium 108 lbs title.
 Yoktong won the fight by unanimous decision.

 Six months later, he fought a rematch with Praewprao PetchyindeeAcademy for the vacant Rajadamnern Stadium 108 lbs title.
-Although he lost the first fight, Chanalert was more successful in the rematch, winning by decision.
+Although he lost the first fight, Chanalert won the rematch by decision.

 On December 13, 2019, he fought Rungnarai Kiatmuu9 for the Lumpinee Stadium Flyweight title.
 Chanalert won the fight by split decision.